tomarrell/snake/README.md

 ## Installation
 You can build your own adapter by importing `github.com/tomarrell/snake` and then using the exported methods there to build your own adapter on top of the simulation.
+Just make sure you have Go >= v1.11 with go modules support enabled.

 Alternatively, you can use one of the pre-built adapters.
 Currently built adapters are:
 - Terminal